formlio/forml/docs/platform.rst

 .. note::
    Both the *system* and the *user* config locations are also appended to the runtime :data:`python:sys.path` so any python modules stored into the config directories are potentially importable.
-This can be useful for custom :ref:`feed provider <feed-setup>` implementations.
+This can be useful for :ref:`custom provider <provider-custom>` implementations.

 Following is the default content of the ForML platform configuration file: